standardnotes/snjs/specification.md

 ## Encryption Flow

 _For each_ item (such as a note) the client wants to encrypt:
-1. Client generates random 256-bit `item_key` (note: singular.
+1. Client generates random `item_key` (note: singular.
 Not related to `itemsKey`).
 2. Client encrypts note content with `item_key`.
 3. Client encrypts `item_key` with default `itemsKey` as `enc_item_key`.
-4. Client notes `itemsKey` UUID and associates it with encrypted item payload as `items_key_id`, and uploads item to server.
+4. Client notes `itemsKey` UUID and associates it with encrypted item payload as `items_key_id`, and uploads payload to server.

 To decrypt an item payload:
-1. Client retrieves `itemsKey` matching `items_key_id` of item.
+1. Client retrieves `itemsKey` matching `items_key_id` of payload.
 2. Client decrypts item's `enc_item_key` as `item_key` using `itemsKey`.
 3. Client decrypts item's content using `item_key`.

 ## Authentication

-Registering for an account involves generating a rootKey and respective keyParams, according to the key generation flow above.
-The key params are uploaded to the server, and include:
+Registering for an account involves generating a `rootKey` and respective `keyParams`, according to the key generation flow above.
+The key parameters are uploaded to the server, and include:

 - unique identifier (email)
 - salt seed